-Crater Lakes Queen Elizabeth – The map of Queen Elizabeth showcases an array of dots, each representing numerous explosion craters spread across the area.
+Crater Lakes in Queen Elizabeth National Park.
+Queen Elizabeth National Park, located in western Uganda, is one of the country’s most popular and diverse wildlife destinations.
+Covering nearly 2,000 square kilometers, the park is known for its stunning landscapes, which include savannah plains, crater lakes, wetlands, and lush forests, all set against the backdrop of the Rwenzori Mountains.
+The map of Queen Elizabeth showcases an array of dots, each representing numerous explosion craters spread across the area.
 Some of these craters hold water, forming picturesque crater lakes, while others remain dry.
 Additionally, some of these lakes have water seasonally, typically during the wet season.

 Notably, there are crater lakes situated outside the park that contain fresh water, serving as fishing spots.
 Conversely, the crater lakes within the park are primarily devoid of fresh water and are instead used for salt mining.
 Notable examples include Lake Katwe and Bunyampaka salt lake.